kattelles/Poggle/README.md

 ## Poggle
-To run: `npm start` in project directory.
-Open localhost:3000.
+To run: `npm install` and `npm start` in project directory. (localhost:3000 will open automatically in your browser)

 This is a basic (and much easier) version of the class game Boggle.
 It is built using React, HTML, and CSS.